What is osteogenesis imperfecta in children?

 depend on how severe the condition is.

-The main goal of treatment is to prevent deformities and fractures.
-And, once your
+The main goal of treatment is to prevent deformities and fractures and minimize chronic

-child gets older, to allow him or her to function as independently as possible.
-Treatments
+pain.
+And, once your child gets older, to allow them to function as independently

 into a vein.